 The Commissioner has put structures in place to ensure the above objectives are being delivered during COVID-19.
-This includes a comprehensive delivery plan supporting the objectives and meetings of the Strategic Policing and Crime Board where the Force has been held to account on the delivery of the plan.
+This includes a delivery plan supporting the objectives and meetings of the Strategic Policing and Crime Board where the Force has been held to account on the delivery of the plan.
+Throughout 2020/21 employees of the OPCC worked from home and had the necessary equipment to undertake their roles.